suhail511/chatbot_father_son/README.md

 ### If you don't have any Chat Data samples, use our pre-trained model.
 Skip to step 7.
 4. Now that we have all our conversation logs, we can go ahead and create our dataset.
 In our directory, let's run:
     ```bash
-    python createDataset.py
+    python createDict.py
     ```
     This will create Conversation Data for both Father and Son.
 This script will create a files named **sonConversationDictionary.npy** and **fatherConversationDictionary.npy** which are Numpy objects that contains pairs in the form of (MESSAGE, RESPONSE).
 File named **sonConversationData.txt** and **fatherConversationData.txt** will also be created.
 These are simply large text files the dictionary data in a unified form.

 5. Now that we have these files, we can start creating our word vectors through a Word2Vec model.
 This step is a little different from the others.
 The Tensorflow function we see later on (in SonSeq2seq.py and FatherSeq2Seq.py) actually also handles the embedding part.
     ```bash
-    python SonWord2Vec.py
-    python FatherWord2Vec.py
+    python Word2Vec.py
     ```
-    If you run word2vec.py in its entirety, this will create different wordlist files for Father and Son. **SonWordList.txt** and **FatherWordList.txt**, which simply contains all of the unique words in our corpus.
+    If you run word2vec.py in its entirety, this will create a wordlist file for the dataset. **WordList.txt**, which simply contains all of the unique words in our corpus.

 6. Now, we can use create and train our Seq2Seq model.
     ```bash